learn-co-curriculum/dsc-skewness-and-kurtosis/README.md

 This distribution meets all of the conditions of being symmetrical.

 The most common symmetric distribution is the normal distribution, however, there are a number of other distributions that are symmetric.
-[Here is a good article](https://www.statisticshowto.datasciencecentral.com/symmetric-distribution-2/) that looks into all sorts of symmetrical distributions.
 We'll focus on normal distributions (by far the most common group) here, and see how these can lose symmetry!

 ## Skewness